kuhjaeger/jquery.fcs/README.md

 jQuery plugin that move focus with ENTER Key, forward, backward, and grouping any HTML elements.

 ## Introduction
-This jQuery plugin provide UI, that move focus HTML element with ENTER KEY, not only TAB KEY.
+This jQuery plugin provide UI, that move focus HTML elements with ENTER KEY, not only TAB KEY.

 ## requirement
 jQuery